 Usually, our favorite time to eat at Trader Sam’s Tiki Terrace is on an evening when nighttime entertainment is being offered at Magic Kingdom.
-We have enjoyed many meals in the past as the sun sets, then the Electrical Water Pageant passes by on the water, and finishing things off with Happily Ever After fireworks.
+We have enjoyed many meals in the past as the sun sets.
+Then we like to enjoy the Electrical Water Pageant as it passes by on the water and finish things off with Magic Kingdom’s fireworks.

-These kinds of meals are among the things we look most forward to returning to Walt Disney World.
-You might already be aware, but the Polynesian has a large speaker system where they stream in the audio for Happily Ever After.
+These kinds of meals are among the things we look most forward to when visiting Walt Disney World.
+You might already know, but the Polynesian has an extensive speaker system where they stream in the audio for the fireworks.
 You can’t see the castle projections, but the view of the fireworks from the Polynesian is a fun perspective.

 As far as food goes, Trader Sam’s Tiki Terrace menu has several appetizers.
 These items include: